 30 Realistic Food Art Pieces by Steven Tang That Will Trick Your Eyes

-At first glance, you might think you’re seeing a photo of a hot bowl of noodles or a perfectly grilled sandwich.
-But take a closer look—it’s actually a hyper-realistic food drawing.
-Steven Tang, a talented young artist from Hong Kong, has mastered the art of turning everyday meals into lifelike masterpieces.
+At first glance, you’d probably think it’s a photo of some mouth-watering ramen or a crispy grilled cheese sandwich.
+But take a second look—it’s actually a hyper-realistic food drawing.
+Yep, not a photo.
+Just mind-blowing art!
+Steven Tang, a super talented young artist from Hong Kong, has turned heads on social media with his food art that looks too real to be fake.

 More info: Instagram | steventangart.com | Facebook | youtube.com